Article

 We also strongly condemn the targeting of our staff online.
 While it may appear innocuous to share information online, the consequences are felt in real life by those targeted – especially when personal information is shared.
 Nothing warrants the targeting of individuals and calls for violence, online or offline.
 This puts at risk the safety of our staff, who work relentlessly to deliver on the ICRC’s mandate.
 It is crucial to fact-check before sharing, and to prevent the spread of harmful information to preserve the space that humanitarian organizations need to do their life-saving work.
 Read more on “Why is the ICRC concerned by ‘harmful information’ in war?

-• The ICRC was not involved in the transfer of bodies from Israel to Gaza.
+• The ICRC was not involved in the transfer of bodies from Israel to Gaza, outside of any agreement decided between the parties.

-The ICRC stands ready to facilitate the transfer of the deceased as a part of its role as a neutral humanitarian intermediary if and when the parties to the conflict reach an agreement beforehand, and in consultation with the ICRC.
+The ICRC stands ready to facilitate the transfer of the deceased as a part of its role as a neutral humanitarian intermediary and as per any agreement negotiated between parties, and in consultation with the ICRC.

 The ICRC consistently engages with the parties to the conflict reminding them of their obligations to respect the dignity of the dead and their families’ right to know the fate of those they have lost.